th3o6a1d/toxicology/README.md

 ## 4. Fun with SQL

 ## 5. Serving up JSON with Flask
 We wanted to create an API with a simple endpoint that would allow a user to search for a product, allow for imprecise string matching, and receive the top 5 hits with associated first aid and ingredient information.
+Take it for a spin:

 ```
 curl poisons.tk/ethanol